nextbreakpoint/nextfractal/README.md

     git clone https://github.com/nextbreakpoint/nextfractal.git

 Install Eclipse Temurin 21 JDK and configure environment variable JAVA_HOME if needed.
 Install Apache Ant 1.10 and Apache Maven 3.9.
-Install Xcode and command line tools for Mac.
+Install Xcode and the development command line tools (only for Mac).

 Use target build-mac to build the distribution for Mac: